barneyb/johann/README.md

 ## Memory "Safety"

 There are no runtime safety checks - you can ruin your day with impunity.
 When a program exits (without panicking), the count of `malloc` and `free` calls is compared.
-If they don't match, a warning is logged.
+If they don't match, a warning is printed to STDERR.

 Currently, the "allocator" `mmap`s a few anonymous pages, and each `malloc` gets the next however many bytes from there. `free` does nothing, so once the pages are exhausted: segfault!